Frequently asked questions

 Why Cybersecurity?

-The number of cybersecurity jobs increased by 94% in the last six years.
-If you’re looking for a career in cybersecurity, now is the right time.
+Over the past six years, the number of cybersecurity jobs has risen by 94%.
+If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
 There are many jobs in cybersecurity that can offer career growth opportunities.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+Cyberseek reports that there are almost 500,000 job positions.
 For example, the Tampa / St.Petersburg/ Clearwater job market has over 6,000 open positions.
 These numbers indicate that cybersecurity professionals must always be in demand.

-Employers want to see that you have the right certification.
+You can demonstrate that you have the skill an employer is looking for by getting the right certification.
 There is also a legal requirement (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
+This is why 70% of cybersecurity workers believe that certifications are essential for their professional development.
 Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

 How Much Can I Make In A Cybersecurity Career?

 The average salary of cybersecurity professionals in the United States was $112,974 on February 20, 2021.
-The average cybersecurity salary ranges between $65,000 (25%%) and $145,000 (15%).
+The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

 How can I get trained in just 5 weeks?